TZDSGeek/Deep-Learning-Challenge/README2.md

-## Module 21 Deep Neural Network Challenge
+## Module 21 Deep Learning Challenge

 I was able to complete the majority of this assignment by mainly referencing the course material taught in this module.
 On rare occasions, I referred to stack overflow or the Pandas documentation for minor troubleshooting.